 How To Win Friends and Influence People was first published in 1936 but it is still so popular today, 2019.
-Dale Carnegie tells us the best way to relate with people using real-life experiences, situations and success stories and I believe there’s nothing better than that.
+In the book, Dale Carnegie tells us the best way to relate with people using real-life experiences, situations and success stories and I believe there’s nothing better than that.

 1. Smile.
 The effect of a smile is powerful even when it is unseen.